waifu-motivator/waifu-motivator-plugin/README.md

 ### Exit Codes

-Not every program that you start runs correctly or completes successfully.
+Not every program, that you start, runs correctly or completes successfully.
-You *Waifu* knows that for a fact, so they can act just as surprised as you are when your applications fail to run!
+You *Waifu* knows that for a fact.
+They will act just as surprised as you are when your applications fail to run!

 ![Surprised on Run Failure](screenshots/waifu_app_run_surprise.gif)

 ### Tasks

-Writing code is hard sometimes, your *Waifu* understands.
+Writing code is hard sometimes, and your *Waifu* understands.
-So when you trigger various tasks that fail, they will cheer you up when things don't go your way.
+When you trigger various tasks that fail, they will cheer you up when things don't go your way.
-Such as when you build/compile your application, and it fails because you **are missing a darned ;** your *Waifu* has got you covered!
+Such as when you build/compile your application, and it fails because you **are missing a darned ;** .
+Your *Waifu* in is the job and has got you covered!

 ![Build Failure](screenshots/waifu_build_failure_reaction.gif)